DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-28-collecting-more-useful-information-about-why-trainees-withdraw.md

 - Details about why the trainee withdrew must be 1000 characters or less
 - What the Department for Education could have done must be 1000 characters or less

-### Showing withdrawal details in the trainee record

-We added a ‘withdrawal details’ box, which appears between the ‘trainee progress’ and ‘course details’ boxes in a trainee’s record.

-The box only appears if the trainee has withdrawn from their course.
-It includes the same information which is shown to users when they check their answers before marking the candidate as withdrawn.

-The box includes:
+### Changing the check answers page

+The check answers page can now show multiple reasons for withdrawal, each on its own line.

+The information we replay on this page is:

 - date the trainee withdrew
 - why the trainee withdrew
 - details about why the trainee withdrew
-- could the Department for Education have done anything to avoid the candidate withdrawing? - this only appears if the answer to the question is ‘no’
+- whether the Department for Education could have done anything to avoid the candidate withdrawing - this only appears if the answer to the question is ‘no’
-- what the Department for Education could have done - this only appears if the user said that the DfE could have done something
+- what the Department for Education could have done - this only appears if the user said that the department could have done something

+### Showing withdrawal details in the trainee record

+We added a ‘withdrawal details’ box to the trainee record, which appears between the ‘trainee progress’ and ‘course details’ boxes.

+The new box only appears if the trainee has withdrawn from their course.
+It includes the same information which is shown to users when they check their answers before marking the candidate as withdrawn.

+The timeline for the trainee’s record now shows only:

+- which user marked the trainee as withdrawn
+- the date and time when the trainee was marked as withdrawn
+- the date when the trainee withdrew

 ## Further work